HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 }
 ```

-A nice thing to know is that "nested" enum instances can be mached in one case, which saves a lot of nested switches or if-conditions otherwise.
+A nice thing to know is that "nested" enum instances can be matched in one case, which saves a lot of nested switches or if-conditions otherwise.
 The syntax could be `case Enum(Enum(<pattern>, Enum(<pattern>), ..), <pattern>, ..):`, again depending on the amount of parameters the enum has.

 In the following (more complex) example our Tree enum has a Node that can contain a Leaf or another Node.
 This way you can make a big structure, since you can keep on nesting.